readthedocs/ethicalads.io/content/pages/vs-google.md

 save_as: alternative-to-google-ads/index.html
 description: A few reasons that you should consider EthicalAds as a simple, open-source, privacy-first alternative to Google Ads

-We often get asked why you should choose EthicalAds instead of an existing network like Google Ads.
+We often get asked why you should choose EthicalAds instead of another network like Google Ads.
 Many people default to Google when they think about online advertising, and we think we're a great alternative for developer-focused sites.